-- In 2024, significant movements in financial assets and liabilities classified in level 3 of the fair value hierarchy included the following: - Financial assets measured at fair value through profit or loss (not held for trading): the fair value of loans and advances increased by 107 million euros, primarily on account of new transactions and changes in market inputs, partly offset by instruments that had reached maturity.
-The fair value of debt instruments rose by 55 million euros, due primarily to new purchases. - Financial assets at fair value through OCI: the fair value of debt instruments decreased by 36 million euros, primarily on account of shifts from level 3, partly offset by new purchases.
-The fair value of the equity instruments rose by 19 million euros, due mainly to new purchases, partly offset by the sale of existing positions. - Financial assets held for trading: the fair value of derivatives increased by 349 million euros, due mainly to changes in market inputs and new purchases, partly offset by the sale of existing positions. - Financial liabilities held for trading: the fair value of derivatives rose by 367 million euros, mainly on account of changes in market inputs and new transactions, partly offset by the settlement of existing positions. - Financial liabilities measured at fair value through profit or loss: the fair value of issued debt instruments decreased by 307 million euros, primarily on account of transactions that had reached maturity and the sale of existing positions, partly offset by new transactions and changes in market inputs. - Financial liabilities relating to hedging derivatives: the fair value of derivatives decreased by 43 million euros due to changes in market inputs. - In 2023, significant movements in financial assets and liabilities classified in level 3 of the fair value hierarchy included the following: - Financial assets measured at fair value through profit or loss (not held for trading); the fair value of loans and advances increased by 210 million euros, primarily on account of new transactions and changes in market inputs, partly offset by instruments that had reached maturity. - Financial assets at fair value through OCI; the fair value of debt instruments decreased by 33 million euros, primarily on account of instruments reaching maturity and the sale of existing positions.
-The fair value of the equity instruments rose by 80 million euros, due primarily to purchases. - Financial assets held for trading: the fair value of derivatives decreased by 22 million euros, due mainly to the sale of existing positions, only partly offset by new purchases and changes in market inputs. - Financial liabilities held for trading: the fair value of derivatives decreased by 86 million euros, due mainly to the sale of existing positions and changes in market inputs, only partly offset by new transactions. - Financial liabilities measured at fair value through profit or loss: the fair value of issued debt instruments rose by 26 million euros, primarily on account of purchases and changes in market inputs, only partly offset by transactions reaching maturity and the sale of existing positions. - Some level 3 assets are associated or economically hedged with identical level 3 liabilities, which means that KBC's exposure to unobservable inputs is lower than would appear from the gross figures.
+- In 2024, significant movements in financial assets and liabilities classified in level 3 of the fair value hierarchy included the following: - Financial assets measured at fair value through profit or loss (other than held for trading): the fair value of loans and advances increased by 107 million euros, primarily on account of new transactions and changes in market inputs, partly offset by instruments that had reached maturity. - Financial assets held for trading: the fair value of derivatives increased by 349 million euros, due mainly to changes in market inputs and new purchases, partly offset by the sale of existing positions. - Financial liabilities held for trading: the fair value of derivatives rose by 367 million euros, mainly on account of changes in market inputs and new transactions, partly offset by the settlement of existing positions. - Financial liabilities measured at fair value through profit or loss: the fair value of issued debt instruments decreased by 307 million euros, primarily on account of transactions that had reached maturity and the sale of existing positions, partly offset by new transactions and changes in market inputs. - Financial liabilities relating to hedging derivatives: the fair value of derivatives decreased by 43 million euros due to changes in market inputs. - In 2023, significant movements in financial assets and liabilities classified in level 3 of the fair value hierarchy included the following: - Financial assets measured at fair value through profit or loss (other than held for trading): the fair value of loans and advances increased by 210 million euros, primarily on account of new transactions and changes in market inputs, partly offset by instruments that had reached maturity. - Financial assets at fair value through OCI: the fair value of debt instruments decreased by 32 million euros, primarily on account of instruments reaching maturity and the sale of existing positions.
+The fair value of the equity instruments rose by 32 million euros, due primarily to purchases. - o Financial assets held for trading: the fair value of derivatives decreased by 22 million euros, due mainly to the sale of existing positions, only partly offset by new purchases and changes in market inputs. - Financial liabilities held for trading: the fair value of derivatives decreased by 86 million euros, due mainly to the sale of existing positions and changes in market inputs, only partly offset by new transactions. - Financial liabilities measured at fair value through profit or loss: the fair value of issued debt instruments rose by 26 million euros, primarily on account of purchases and changes in market inputs, only partly offset by transactions reaching maturity and the sale of existing positions. - Some level 3 assets are associated or economically hedged with identical level 3 liabilities, which means that KBC's exposure to unobservable inputs is lower than would appear from the gross figures.
 Most of the level 3 instruments are also valued using third-party pricing sources, with KBC not developing any unobservable inputs itself.
-The main unobservable inputs applied by KBC to the valuation of exotic derivatives include: mean reversion parameter on Bermudan swaptions, equity crosscorrelations and volatilities for certain stock options, interest-rate correlations for CMS spread options, and the funding costs used to determine the forward equity prices as part of the valuation of certain equity derivatives.
+The main unobservable inputs applied by KBC to the valuation of exotic derivatives include: mean reversion parameter on Bermudan swaptions, equity cross-correlations and volatilities for certain stock options, interest-rate correlations for CMS spread options, and the funding costs used to determine the forward equity prices as part of the valuation of certain equity derivatives.
 The change in fair value resulting from a change in these inputs to reflect reasonably possible alternative assumptions is insignificant.